Kayra

-Kayra or Kaira (Old Turkic: 𐰴𐰖𐰺𐰀) is creator god in Turkic mythology.
+Kayra or Kaira (Old Turkic: 𐰴𐰖𐰺𐰀) is the creator god in Turkic mythology.
 He is the god who planted the tree of life called Ulukayın.
+Kayra is described as both father and mother, and resides in the 17th layer of heaven.

-He is the supreme god of the pantheon and the son of sky deity named Tengri.
-This son, Kara Han (the black king or ruler of the land – Kara may mean land, earth, black or in a sense strong, powerful), left his father's home in the heaven and went to live in the underworld.
-On occasion, identified as Kara-Khan (black king), he was the primordial god and his father was the ancordial god called Tengri.
+Kayra is the supreme god of the pantheon and the son of the sky deity named Tengri.
+Kayra is occasionally identified with Kara Han (the black king or ruler of the land – Kara may mean land, earth, black or in a sense strong, powerful), a son of Tengri, who left his father's home in heaven and went to live in the underworld.

 Etymology

 The name of this deity is found in several forms, as is that of his opponent.
-"Kayra-Khan" may be translated as "merciful king", while the form "Kara Han" signifies "black king".
-For this reason, authority on Turkic Mythology Deniz Karakurt, considers Kara-Han and Kayra-Han to be two different deities.
+"Kayra-Khan" which may be translated as "merciful king", while the form "Kara Han" signifies "black king".
 Furthermore, the Turkish word kara can mean both black and land, with the result that Kara Han can mean not only 'Black (Dark) Ruler' but also 'Ruler of the Land'.